NSRdevTeam/Kelmoid_Gen/README.md

 Merge strategy: git subtree with per-project prefixes under the repository root.

 Imported structure:
-- MECH_MIND/ (imported via git subtree)
+- MECH_MIND/ (imported)
-- AdvancedCAD/ (pending import — provide Git URL or local repo path to preserve history)

-Quick start (demo CAD export):
-- Ensure AdvancedCAD core is available either inside this repo at `AdvancedCAD/src` or as a sibling directory `../AdvancedCAD/src`.
-- Create a virtual environment and install dependencies for AdvancedCAD if not already:
+- AdvancedCAD/ (imported from local snapshot; history not preserved)

+Setup (Windows PowerShell):
+- python -m venv venv
+- venv\Scripts\Activate
-  - Windows: `python -m venv venv && venv\Scripts\activate && pip install -r ../AdvancedCAD/requirements.txt`
+- pip install -r requirements.txt

-- Run the demo:
+Run the Gradio app:
+- python MECH_MIND/app.py

+Generate a CAD demo (exports to outputs/demo_model.stl):
-  - `python scripts/generate_cad_demo.py`
+- python scripts/generate_cad_demo.py
-- The STL will be written to `outputs/demo_model.stl`.

-To preserve AdvancedCAD history in this monorepo:
+Note on Git history:
-- Provide the Git URL or local path to the AdvancedCAD repository and branch name.
-We will import it with `git subtree add --prefix=AdvancedCAD <remote> <branch>` preserving its full history.
+- AdvancedCAD was added from the local workspace.
+If you want to preserve its Git history in this monorepo, provide the remote URL/branch and we can re-import using: git subtree add --prefix=AdvancedCAD <remote> <branch>